 As you can see, Ireland comes up a lot when it comes to myths about trees, and with good reason; when you see research that refers to “medieval Irish sources” telling us how pagans worshipped, those medieval Irishmen were monks, who almost single-handedly transferred the wisdom of the ages on to vellum during the so-called Dark Ages.

 Anyway, to make a long story short, now we associate the Irish with the Celts (rightly or wrongly) and we associate the Celts with tree worship (a reductive view, but this is what happens in the telephone game of life).
-Ultimately, the reductive process has brought us to Celtic astrology, which is based on the worship and meaning behind trees and their symbology, and I personally find it a beautiful use of imagery, deriving, as it does, from the appreciation of the natural world.
+Ultimately, that reductive process has brought us to Celtic astrology, which is based on the worship and meaning behind trees and their symbology.
+I personally find it a beautiful use of imagery, deriving, as it does, from an appreciation of the natural world.